 Famed statesman Henry Clay was a law professor and a member of Transylvania's Board of Trustees.
 Transylvania alumni include distinguished public figures such as founder and hero of Texas Stephen F. Austin, abolitionist Cassius M. Clay, U.S. vice presidents John C. Breckinridge and Richard M. Johnson, and Supreme Court justices John Marshall Harlan and Samuel Freeman Miller.
 Fifty U.S. senators, 101 U.S. representatives, 36 governors, and 34 ambassadors are numbered among Transylvania graduates.

-Now in its fourth century, Transylvania continues to draw inspiration from its history while embracing the present and future as one of the nation’s top liberal arts colleges.
+Now in its third century, Transylvania continues to draw inspiration from its history while embracing the present and future as one of the nation’s top liberal arts colleges.